 Becoming a Bicycle Friendly University℠

-Young adults want to ride more and drive less, and with defined border and high-density environments, university campuses are ideal settings for a bicycling lifestyle.
+Young adults want to ride more and drive less, and with defined borders and high-density environments, university campuses are ideal settings to cultivate a culture of biking.

 The Bicycle Friendly University (BFU℠) program recognizes institutions of higher education for promoting and providing a more bikeable campus for students, staff and visitors.
 The BFU program provides the roadmap and technical assistance to create great campuses for cycling.

 Become a Bicycle Friendly University: